13 Signs You Have An Emotionally Abusive Parent

 Our parents are supposed to love and care for us unconditionally.
 Parents provide us stability, they are our nurturers, carers, and they are there to help us grow and become a better person.
 They teach us how to be confident and strong.

 A parent-child dynamic can be complex and it can have a lasting impact on you and your future.
-Many a time, I read news reports about parents being physically abusive to their children and any kind of physical abuse can leave scars on the body but emotional abuse is that kind of abuse that leaves more scars, albeit invisible, than physical abuse does.
+Many a time, I read news reports about abuse from parents to their children and any kind of physical abuse can leave scars on the body but emotional abuse is that kind of abuse that leaves more scars, albeit invisible, than physical abuse does.

 There are instances where people don’t realize that their parents are emotionally abusing them.
 Sometimes, we write off emotional abuse as our parents had “a bad day”.